 Fig. 4: Individual learning paths for two distinct students adapted according to their response pattern in an initial quiz capabilities which cannot be subdivided further from a mechanical point of view.
 The competencies are linked in a learning sequence where the achievement of specific capabilities is secured by online-exercises combined with mastery testing.
 In order to consider heterogeneity of learners, in particular concerning their different preconditions, personal learning paths are implemented.
-The preconditions are tested in an initial quiz at the beginning of the learning sequence allowing to adapt the offered steps in the subsequent learning sequence.
-In this manner, different measured preconditions lead to distinct learning paths.
+The preconditions are tested in an initial quiz at the beginning of the learning sequence allowing to adapt the offered steps in the subsequent learning paths.
 Preconditions are only tested by initial quizzes so far.
 However, due to the competence-oriented approach, it is in principle possible to detect whether a competence is acquired or not based on the individual student behaviour within the online-platform as exercises are linked to capabilities.
 And as several competencies are part of different domain competencies, learning sequences can be modified with regard to the preconditions of students enabling a more sophisticated generation of personal learning paths.